jufb/jufb.github.io/README.md

 # jufb.github.io
-My main website, made in React and Bootstrap.
+My portfolio, made in React and Bootstrap.

 ## How to use it:
 1. Download the latest release